Decomposition and Adaptive Sampling for Data-Driven Inverse Linear Optimization: A Two-Phase Approach to Inverse Optimization

 \begin{remark} Problems \eqref{eqn:P1} and \eqref{eqn:P2} do not include any additional constraints on the values of $c$ (and therefore $\hat{c}$) apart from it being a nonzero vector in \eqref{eqn:P1}.
 In practice, it is likely that we have additional information about the true cost vector.
 For example, if the cost coefficients to be estimated represent costs of items, one can safely assume them to be strictly positive.
 Such information can be directly incorporated into \eqref{eqn:P1} and \eqref{eqn:P2} in the form of additional constraints, which can further restrict the admissible set and help obtain a reasonable cost estimate.
 This can be especially useful in situations where the observed data has a high variance or the vertices of the polyhedron are very close to each other.
-We illustrate this point through an example (see Figure \ref{fig:HighNoise}): Let the \eqref{eqn:FOP} be $\max\limits_{x_1, x_2} \{2x_1 + x_2 \, : \, 14x_1 + 10x_2 \leq 17, 0 \leq x_1, x_2 \leq 1\}$.
-Let $|\mathcal{I}| = 1$ and $|\mathcal{J}| = 4$ with $x_1 = [(1.05, 0.26), (0.9, 0.15), (1.2, 0.15), (1, 0.03)].$ Clearly, the true solution is $(1,0.3)$.
-However, \eqref{eqn:P1} yields the denoised estimate $\hat{x}_1 = (1, 0)$, whereas, if we consider additional constraints stating $\hat{c} < 0$ (note that the FOP here is a maximization problem), the estimate becomes $\hat{x}_1 = (1, 0.3).$ \end{remark}
+We illustrate this point through an example in {the online supplement, section C}. \end{remark}